fkarg/fkarg.github.io/drafts/getting-things-done.md

 This is where it gets interesting though, since I have only then been made aware of a lot of the inner workings, on the subtleties of these techniques.
 It was kind of really eye-opening to read it, since I don't think I would have gotten that degree of understanding for some time otherwise.
+Knowing _when_ and _why_ something works really makes a difference in applying and using it, as I've realized.

 I also noticed that I was mixing levels considerably.
 And I was unsure on how to handle items that are supposed to be on multiple lists (e.g. `@short` and `@home`) without a massive organizational overhead - keeping both lists in sync and such.
 Until I migrated to my current system.
 But more about that later.

-First read:
-- Changes specifically:
-    - improved handling of lists
-    - eliminated certain lists, created others
-    - unsure on how to handle projects, specifically
-    - created massive 'in' box, but did not process (mainly because reading a lot while not being close to it)
-    - improved usage of own general filing/reference system
-    - spent some amount of time to improve current processes in general, with at least moderate effects, and wrote down a lot of ideas for further improvements

-Second read:
-- noticed that I missed a lot of details on the implementation, maybe because I 'wanted to finish reading it'
+My system is only somewhat battle-tested, but helped me through considerably demanding weeks already.
+I make small changes continuously, and I think GTD is a system that evolves with the demands placed upon it.

+I'm not entirely sure how to apply it for teams, but it certainly is increadibly effective for personal producivity.
+If someone were to suggest a new system to me - GTD is the benchmark.
+Although, I'm not aware of any 'competing' personal productivity systems in the first place.

+## Criticism
+Honestly, I have nothing but praise for the book.
+The one thing others could complain about is that it is too dense, content-wise.
+All the subtle details are really important - you will notice new details when rereading it.
+It's not that all details are really important when starting out.
+They become more and more important when mastering GTD more and more.
+A re-read every other year or so might be a good idea.
+At least of the notes I took.

+But, I prefer it to be dense.
+I prefer it to be one book, and not three different ones.
+And even though it's dense, the important parts are explained thoroughly, some are repeated in three different chapters.
+Once you understand the core principles, you can adapt the system any way you want or need to.
+And that is really awesome.

+I can only recommend you to read it, if you haven't done so already.

+> It's interesting to note that the people who need this methodology the least
+> are usually the ones who engage with it the quickest and the most.

 ## My current GTD system

-## Criticism
+Before reading the book, I was using a combination of a calendar and multiple Google-Keep lists to stay organized.
+I also started a somewhat useable digital general reference system, and barely even required a physical one to notice that it's missing.

+Both of these evolved significantly over the course of the last year.
+It's been close to half a year since I finished GTD for the second time.

+I switched to [todo.txt][todotxt] with the [todo.sh cli][todocli] about three months ago, and certainly haven't regretted doing so.
+I synchronize my todo.txt-files with a private git repository across my multiple computers.
+I consider switching to a nextcloud instance, but I haven't thought that through yet.
+Seeing _when_ an item has been added or last modified (with `git blame`) is a feature I sometimes use, after all.
+I only recently started to look into some extension, with a clear idea in mind what I wanted.
+Of course it didn't exist, so I'll write it sometime soon.

+My analog reference file system is a collection of (differently colored) folders, and pretty boring overall.
+Digitally, it's a bigger collection of text files, also synced via git, and searched through with the fuzzy search tool [broot][broot].

 ## Noteworthy Quotes

 Since there are one or more quotes on each (!) page (up to three, actually), here is a collection of quotes I found the most intriguing or noteworthy.
 Those that are only quoted from other people are noted as such, the others I assume are 'said' from David Allen himself.

 > The winds and waves are always on the side of the ablest navigators. - Edward Gibbon